Metropolitan Edison Building

-The Metropolitan Edison Building is an historic, American office building that is located in Reading, Berks County, Pennsylvania.
+The Metropolitan Edison Building is an historic office building that is located in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1983.

 History and architectural features

 Built between 1926 and 1927, this historic structure is a twelve-story, L-shaped, steel-frame building that was faced with Indiana limestone, brick, and terra cotta.
 Reflective of the Chicago style, it stands 150 feet tall.
 A five-story addition was completed in 1956.
 The building measures 119 feet, 8 inches, by 169 feet, 6 inches.
 It was the original home of the Metropolitan Edison Company, Gilbert-Commonwealth, and the CNA Insurance Company.

 It was listed on the National Register of Historic Places in 1983.